Tolosa–Hunt syndrome

 Tolosa–Hunt syndrome is a rare disorder characterized by severe and unilateral headaches with orbital pain, along with weakness and paralysis (ophthalmoplegia) of certain eye muscles (extraocular palsies).

-In 2004, the International Headache Society provided a definition of the diagnostic criteria which included granuloma.
+In 2004, the International Headache Society defined the diagnostic criteria, which included granuloma.

 Signs and symptoms

-Symptoms are usually limited to one side of the head, and in most cases the individual affected will experience intense, sharp pain and paralysis of muscles around the eye.
+Symptoms are usually limited to one side of the head.
+In most cases, the individual affected will experience intense, sharp pain and paralysis of muscles around the eye.
 Symptoms may subside without medical intervention, yet recur without a noticeable pattern.
+Patients with this disorder describe it as almost like being stabbed in the head.
+The pain also comes from behind the eyes, forehead, and around the temple area.
+Not only is the disorder painful, but it is also severe.

 In addition, affected individuals may experience paralysis of various facial nerves and drooping of the upper eyelid (ptosis).
 Other signs include double vision, fever, chronic fatigue, vertigo or arthralgia.
-Occasionally the patient may present with a feeling of protrusion of one or both eyeballs (exophthalmos).
+Occasionally, the patient may present with a feeling of protrusion of one or both eyeballs (exophthalmos).
+Patients may lose their sight, and experience nausea and vomiting.

+Tolosa-Hunt Syndrome should not be mistaken for idiopathic inflammatory orbital pseudotumor (IIPO).
+Both disorders have similar symptoms and respond similarly to steroid medications.

+These may go for up to 8 weeks.
+Treatment can reduce the symptoms, but the disorder may recur.
+In one clinical case in 2019, a 14-year-old boy was admitted to the hospital as he exhibited severe headaches, but MRI scans showed no brain abnormalities.
+Over 4 weeks, the symptoms worsened, and the patient showed paralysis in the mouth region.
+After being given medications to alleviate the symptoms, symptoms came back after 8 weeks and the patient had to get hospitalized.

+These also can return unpredictably, sometimes with months or years.

 Causes

-The cause of Tolosa–Hunt syndrome is not known, but the disorder is thought to be, and often assumed to be, associated with inflammation of the areas behind the eyes (cavernous sinus and superior orbital fissure).
+The cause of Tolosa–Hunt syndrome is not known.
+The disorder is thought to be, and often assumed to be, associated with inflammation of the areas behind the eyes (cavernous sinus and superior orbital fissure).
+These granulomatous inflammations involve lymphocytes, plasma cells, and multinucleate giant cells.
+Clinical cases have shown that the disorder consists of the inflammation of multiple cranial nerves, with the highest prevalence of ocular motor nerves.
+In some cases, it also involves the inflammation of sensory nerves, specifically the trigeminal nerves.

+Physiology

+Tolosa-Hunt Syndrome is highly impacted by the inflammation of the cranial nerves, especially those that are located around the cavernous sinus.
+These include: